Preon1/Prime-numbers-polar-plotter/README.md

 - Larger images take longer to render, especially with high `pixel_grow` values
 - Setting `pixel_grow=1.0` speeds up image generation scipping pixel size calculation
 - Generated png images generally can be opened up to 32K-40K resolution.
 Larger images need specialized software to open like "vipsdisp" or others.
 - Bigger max_radius -> bigger image size -> smaller pixel_grow (down to 1).
-To produce visually good, not to bright and not to datk images.
+To produce visually good, not to bright and not to dark images.

 ## Mathematical Background